-In Bill C-97 (Budget Implementation Act, 2019) tabled Monday, April 8, 2019 your government took a major step forward on legislating housing rights by including a commitment to the progressive realization of the right to housing for the first time in Canada's history.
-We were pleased to see that the National Housing Strategy Act reflects some of the recommendations made in our August 2018 open letter, signed by over 1,100 individuals and organizations from across Canada.
+In Bill C-97 (Budget Implementation Act, 2019) tabled Monday, April 8, the government took a major step forward on legislating housing rights by including a commitment to the progressive realization of the right to housing for the first time in Canada's history.
+The National Housing Strategy Act reflects recommendations made in an open letter signed by over 1,100 individuals and organizations from across Canada, including us.

-The National Housing Strategy Act makes a policy commitment to the progressive realization of the right to housing consistent with the International Covenant on Economic, Social and Cultural Rights, creates an independent Housing Advocate supported by the Canadian Human Rights Commission, establishes a National Housing Council with explicit inclusion of people with lived experience of homelessness and inadequate housing, and commits to ensuring participation of affected communities.
-We also look forward to the forthcoming announcement of the distinctions-based Indigenous housing strategies.
+The government got a lot right in the National Housing Strategy Act including a commitment to the progressive realization of the right to housing consistent with the International Covenant on Economic, Social and Cultural Rights, the creation of an independent Housing Advocate, the establishment of a National Housing Council with explicit inclusion of people with lived experience of homelessness and inadequate housing, and a commitment to ensuring participation of affected communities.